Coutts Centre for Western Canadian Heritage

 What kind of artists are welcome?

-- We don’t have a pre-conceived notion of this – Jim Coutts intended the site to inspire and promote all forms of the arts, and we welcome visual, photographic, and sculptural artists, playwrights, novelists, Blackfoot beaders and round-dancers, Shakespearean troupes, opera singers, folk artists, multi-media artists, bloggers, social media influencers, and Tibetan sand painters.
-We may have missed a few…but hope we made our point.
+• There’s no pre-conceived notion of this – Jim Coutts intended the site to inspire and promote all forms of the arts, and we welcome visual, photographic, and sculptural artists, playwrights, novelists, Blackfoot beaders and round-dancers, Shakespearean troupes, opera singers, folk artists, multi-media artists, bloggers, social media influencers, Tibetan sand painters and interpretive dancers.
+Yogic flying would be cool to see, but ‘garden-variety’ yoga is okay too (ha!
+Good one!)